ropensci/europepmc/cran-comments.md

 ---

 This submission implements the most recent API changes.
 This will fix current R checks problems.
-It also provides new functionalities and improved documentation.

 Thanks!